Why replace an Android emulator for iOS with Real Devices?

 6. Test the app’s behavior in different languages.

-• It is not suitable to use third-party emulators for testing Android apps on iOS. iOS and Android are two different operating systems.
+Using third-party emulators for testing Android apps on iOS is not effective, as iOS and Android are fundamentally different operating systems.

 Tags